fortega/de-challenge-v2/DEPLOYMENT.md

 Where `challenge` is the tag name of the image.

-The test are run before packaging the app to stop the build in case of problems.
+The "unit tests" run before packaging the app to stop the build in case of problems.

 ### Run the container